centic9/configuration-fuzz/README.md

     mkdir corpus

-You can add documents from other testing-corpora as well.
-Valid documents as well as slightly broken ones are good sources as this helps the fuzzer to come up with interesting new cases.
+Because the fuzz-targets use a `FuzzedDataProvider` it is not easily possible to provide a "seed" corpus, but Jazzer will come up with useful corpus-files automatically anyway.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases), choose the latest version and select the file `jazzer-<os>-<version>.tar.gz`